Choosing a house is emotional. Choosing the right neighborhood for family life is strategic.

 Weather and the Panhandle factor: wind, sun, and exposure

 This is the Texas Panhandle.
-Wind and weather aren’t occasional—they’re part of the operating system.
+Wind and weather are not occasional; they are part of the operating system.

-• how exposed the street feels (wind corridors are real)
+- how exposed the street feels, because wind corridors are real

-A home that faces west with no shade can feel very different in July than it did during a spring showing.
+As a result, a west-facing home with no shade can feel very different in July than it did during a spring showing.

 Common mistakes families make when choosing a neighborhood

-1. Picking based on a single “headline” factor (one school, one park, one friend nearby)
+- Picking based on a single “headline” factor, such as one school, one park, or one friend nearby

-4. Ignoring the micro-location: the block, the lot, and what’s directly behind the fence
+- Ignoring the micro-location: the block, the lot, and what is directly behind the fence

 A simple way to choose: your family’s non-negotiables

-If you’re stuck between two or three areas, decide your top five non-negotiables and rank them.
+If you are stuck between two or three areas, decide your top five non-negotiables and rank them.

 Examples of non-negotiables for a family buyer: